paraigor/it-salary/README.md

 Data fetched from HeadHunter and SuperJob platforms.

-Utility calculates avarage salary for available vacancies of paticular language, published in last 30 days and print a summary table to console.
+Utility calculates average salary for available vacancies of paticular language, published in last 30 days and print a summary table to console.

 ### Installation